 It can take 3 to 6 weeks for a rib fracture to heal.
-The goals of treatment are to manage pain and support the bone as it heals.
-Options may be:
+The bones can heal on their own with proper rest.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.